Kraft Heinz: History

 In June 2019, Kraft Heinz reached a milestone in achieving a 100 percent Corporate Equality Index score from the Human Rights Campaign.
 The score recognized the company for its LGBTQ inclusion efforts and becoming a leader in the area among food CPG companies.
-On July 2, 2019, Kraft Heinz sold its Canadian natural cheese business, including the Cracker Barrel, P’tit Quebec and aMOOza! brands to Parmalat for C$1.62 billion.
+On July 2, 2019, Kraft Heinz sold its Canadian natural cheese business, including the Cracker Barrel, P’tit Quebec, and aMOOza! brands to Parmalat for C$1.62 billion.

-In September 2020, Kraft Heinz reached a deal to sell part of its cheese business to French multinational dairy products corporation Lactalis for $3.2 billion.
+In September 2020, Kraft Heinz reached a deal to sell part of its cheese business to French multinational dairy product corporation Lactalis for $3.2 billion.
 The sale included the Breakstone's, Knudsen, Polly-O, Athenos, Hoffman's, and Cracker Barrel cheese brands for the United States, and Cheez Whiz outside of North America.
 Kraft Heinz then partnered with Lactalis to manufacture Kraft and Velveeta cheeses.
 On November 10, 2021, the U.S. Justice Department approved the acquisition on the condition that they divest the Athenos and Polly-O businesses.
 The sale was completed on November 29.
-The divestiture of Athenos to Emmi Roth was completed on December 1, while the divestiture of Polly-O to BelGioiso was completed on December 3.
+The divestiture of Athenos to Emmi Roth was completed on December 1, while the divestiture of Polly-O to BelGioioso Cheese was completed on December 3.

-On September 15, 2020, Kraft Heinz announced its new Strategic Transformation Plan including a new company purpose, "Let's Make Life Delicious" and an all new vision, "To sustainably grow by delighting more consumers globally."
+On September 15, 2020, Kraft Heinz announced its new Strategic Transformation Plan, including a new company purpose, "Let's Make Life Delicious" and an all-new vision, "To sustainably grow by delighting more consumers globally."
 The next day Kraft Heinz also released its updated 2020 Environmental Social Governance (ESG) report with goals to make 100% of Kraft Heinz product packaging recyclable, reusable, or compostable by 2025 and plans to sustainably source 100 percent of Heinz Ketchup tomatoes by 2025.

-On February 11, 2021, Kraft Heinz announced its Q4 2020 and full year results resulting in 6.2 percent increased sales and over $26 billion in revenue.
+On February 11, 2021, Kraft Heinz announced its Q4 2020 and full-year results, resulting in 6.2 percent increased sales and over $26 billion in revenue.
 The same day, Kraft Heinz announced their plans to sell its nuts business, including the Planters brand to Hormel for $3.35 billion.
 The transaction was completed on June 7.

+On March 9, 2021, Kraft Heinz announced an agreement with The Hershey Company to sell refrigerated Colliders desserts under Hershey's respective brands.

 In September 2021, Kraft Heinz announced that Hemmer, a Brazilian company focused on condiments and sauces, was being acquired for an undisclosed amount.
 This acquisition followed the recent agreement to purchase Assan Foods – a Turkish company focused on sauces – belonging to Kibar Holding, for approximately $100 million.

 On January 19, 2022, Kraft Heinz announced that it had completed its acquisition of an 85% stake in Germany-based Just Spices GmbH.
-Launched in 2014, Just Spices is a start-up with annual sales of approximately €60 million.
-Its 170-plus product portfolio includes spice blends, salad dressings, easy-to-prepare “In Minutes” blends, and organic offerings for diverse meal occasions ranging from breakfast and light snacks to salads and baking, with a broad range of savory, sweet, classic, and exotic flavors.
+Launched in 2014, Just Spices is a start-up with approximately €60 million annual sales.
+Its 170-plus product portfolio includes spice blends, salad dressings, easy-to-prepare "In Minutes" blends, and organic offerings for diverse meal occasions ranging from breakfast and light snacks to salads and baking, with a broad range of savory, sweet, classic, and exotic flavors.
 The proposed deal was first announced on Dec.
 10, 2021.